tvaneerd/stuff/colour.md

 ![cone response](https://upload.wikimedia.org/wikipedia/commons/thumb/0/04/Cone-fundamentals-with-srgb-spectrum.svg/810px-Cone-fundamentals-with-srgb-spectrum.svg.png "Cone Response")

+(Unfortunately, like way too much science, the "average person" was very biased towards white males; in fact, the original model was built with data from only 17 people, representing everyone!)

 The curves are denoted as S,M,L for Short, Medium and Long wavelengths (scientists can be boring).
 They roughly - very roughly - align with and peak near the colours red, green, and blue.
 (Very roughly!
 The long wavelength curve ("red") actually peaks around greenish-yellow, for example.)